data-gymnasia/courses/content/sets-and-functions/content.md

 ---
 > id: step-85

-*Solution*.
-We check that two functions are equal by checking that they have the same domain and codomain and that they map all input values to the same output values.
+*Solution.* We check that two functions are equal by checking that they have the same domain and codomain and that they map all input values to the same output values.

 The domain of $(f\circ g)\circ h$ is the domain of $h$, and the domain of $f \circ (g \circ h)$ is $h$.
 Similarly both functions have a codomain equal to the codomain of $f$.